 6. Find a Server Near You

-As we alluded to earlier, a server is the machine that stores your site's component files.
-Local servers tend to be faster, because more distance between you and your server’s physical location can lead to increased latency and higher Time to First Byte (TTFB).
+A server is a computer that stores your site's component files.
+Local servers (i.e. one geographically close to you) tend to be faster, because more distance between you and your server’s physical location can lead to increased latency and higher Time to First Byte (TTFB).

 It’s also a good idea to connect your site to a Content Delivery Network (CDN).
 This will store and deliver your site from many servers located around the world, so your visitors can also benefit from reduced delays.